aimms/function-reference/predefined-identifiers/execution-state-related-identifiers/odbcdatetimeformat.rst

 Definition
 ----------

-    The string parameter :aimms:set:`ODBCDateTimeFormat` defines, for each identifier within an AIMMS model, the date-time format string, which AIMMS will use in converting AIMMS data to date-time columns in a database table and vice versa.
+    The string parameter :aimms:stringparameter:`ODBCDateTimeFormat` defines, for each identifier within an AIMMS model, the date-time format string, which AIMMS will use in converting AIMMS data to date-time columns in a database table and vice versa.